AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60538-if-product-is-disabled-attributes-dont-show.md

 <u>Expected results</u>:

-GraphQL response includes the attribute values for the child associated product that is disabled on *[!UICONTROL All Store Views]* and enabled on the store view scope.
+GraphQL response includes the attribute values for the child associated product that is disabled on *[!UICONTROL All Store Views]* and enabled on the *[!UICONTROL Store View]* scope.

 <u>Actual results</u>: